 Application Process for Candidates

+The applications procedure for Support Staff positions is included on the attachment which can be downloaded on the link above.
 The application procedure for teachers and interns is as follows:

 1. Download and review in detail the position description including the ‘essential’ and ‘desired' requirements for the position.
 Please do not apply unless you meet the ‘essential’ requirements listed in the position description.
 NIS regrets we are not able to reply to applications received from candidates who do not meet these requirements;